lifebeyondfife/Group.Net/README.md

 The Group.Net library is written entirely in C# which makes it much more portable and interoperable with Microsoft platforms.
 It is also open source.

-At present it has almost completely without functionality.
+At present it is almost completely without functionality.
 The only thing it's capable of is calculating the orbit on a set of points under a permutation group.

 Everywhere has to start somewhere though.

 Future Work
 ===========

-The Orbit-Stabiliser algorithm the most likely next item of functionality.
+The Orbit-Stabiliser algorithm is the most likely next item for implementation.
 After that there will be variations of Set based implementations to go along with the current Point based one.